 The position of the stable stationary front is (surprisingly) a bit harder to estimate.
-On the one hand side stability implies that approaching front from the right and left are attracted, and consequently it appears that the position can be estimated in this way by tracking approaching fronts numerically for long enough.
-However, the numerics involve a discretization of space, and the position of the numeric front is confined to this grid.
-Hence to estimate the position of the stationary front more precisely, one needs to increase the resolution of the grid, which quickly increases computation time.\\
+On the one hand, stability implies that approaching fronts from the right and left are attracted, and consequently it appears that the position can be estimated in this way by tracking approaching fronts numerically for long enough.
+However, the numerics involve a discretization of space, and the position of the numerical front is confined to this grid.
+Hence, to estimate the position of the stationary front more precisely, one needs to increase the resolution of the grid, which quickly increases computation time.\\

-Figure \ref{posvelocitya_ex1} and Figure~\ref{timepositiona_ex1} illustrate a travelling front connecting stationary fronts $\textnormal{SF}_1$ in backward time and $\textnormal{SF}_2$ in forward time.
-Both the prosition $z(s)$ and the front velocity $z^\prime(s)$ closely agree with the the associated singular position and velocity given by simulating the delay-differential equation.
-In particular when looking only at the front position $z(s)$ (Figure~\ref{timepositiona_ex1}), the comparison for $\varepsilon=0.1$ to $\varepsilon=0$ is already remarkably precise, which is why $\varepsilon = 0.05$ is not included in this figure).
-On the other hand the comparison for the front velocity $z^\prime(s)$ with the delay differential equation (Figure~\ref{posvelocitya_ex1}) noticeably improves for $\varepsilon =0.05$ compared to $\varepsilon =0.1$.
-Figures \ref{posvelocity_ex1b} and Figure~\ref{timeposition_ex1b} extend the simulation including other travelling fronts besides the travelling front connecting the stationary fronts.
-Specifically, a travelling front is included which travels away from the unstable stationary front $\textnormal{SF}_1$ to the left, and a stationary front which approaches the stable stationary front $\textnormal{SF}_2$ from the right.
+Figure~\ref{posvelocitya_ex1} and Figure~\ref{timepositiona_ex1} illustrate a travelling front connecting stationary fronts $\textnormal{SF}_1$ in backward time and $\textnormal{SF}_2$ in forward time.
+Both the position $z(s)$ and the front velocity $z^\prime(s)$ closely agree with the associated singular position and velocity given by simulating the delay-differential equation.
+In particular, when looking only at the front position $z(s)$ (Figure~\ref{timepositiona_ex1}), the comparison between $\varepsilon=0.1$ and $\varepsilon=0$ is already remarkably precise, which is why $\varepsilon=0.05$ is not included in this figure.
+On the other hand, the comparison for the front velocity $z^\prime(s)$ with the delay-differential equation (Figure~\ref{posvelocitya_ex1}) noticeably improves for $\varepsilon=0.05$ compared to $\varepsilon=0.1$.
+Figures~\ref{posvelocity_ex1b} and Figure~\ref{timeposition_ex1b} extend the simulation by including other travelling fronts besides the travelling front connecting the stationary fronts.
+Specifically, a travelling front is included which travels away from the unstable stationary front $\textnormal{SF}_1$ to the left, and a travelling front which approaches the stable stationary front $\textnormal{SF}_2$ from the right.